 Hi!
 My name is Carolyn, and I'm happy to confess being a 'Springer Spaniel nut'.
-It's been nearly 47 years since I adopted my first one from the Ft.Worth Humane Society in 1974.
+It's been over 47 years since I adopted my first one from the Ft.Worth Humane Society in 1974.
 My husband, George, 'inherited' both a Springer and the love for them after we married a couple of years after my first husband passed away in '94.
-In all these years of having Springers, we have now, as of April 2021, only bred two litters; but I should say: "regretfully only twice", for each was a very beautiful experience.
+In all these years of having Springers, we have now, as of August 2022, only bred two litters; but I should say: "regretfully only twice", for each was a very beautiful experience.
 In the first, Puddin' and Barney produced 7 awesome puppies, and in Dec.
 '09 Ari and Laz produced 5 beauties which sold quickly to lovely families who had had Springers before & greatly missed them; most paid us the honor of signing up for their pup "B.B" (before birth).
 By 2010, we had to come to the realization that we needed to limit our breeding to one little lady, since we're not a 'kennel' but a little 'family' in a small log cabin' (but, with lots of room for them to live and run.)
 We finally ran out of our hope to breed another litter when had to spay Hannah at age 9, not finding 'the right' stud boy for her.

 So, why a website?
 I just wanted to share with you the beauty, joy, fun, shear delight of the English Springer Spaniel, and a few things I have learned (or they have taught me), that hopefully might be helpful to you.
 I have been greatly honored also to hear that the website brings some bit of comfort to those who have lost their Springer furry babies.

-Since we have serious concerns about doggie's safety when transported by air, we drove to Pueblo, CO, for Puddin' and nearly to Mexico for Barney, to East Texas for our new puppy girl Phebe (the Second) --and they all were most definitely worth it! (see 'the latest' page) We've had other kinds of poochies during our many years of loving dogs, but we have to tell you the English Springer Spaniel/"ESS" especially 'captured our hearts', for they have always been very loyal, affectionate, eager-to-please , very sensitive-to-your-mood (in a good way), critters.
+Since we have serious concerns about doggie's safety when transported by air, we drove to Pueblo, CO, for Puddin' and nearly to Mexico for Barney, to South Texas for our present boy, Yoni, to East Texas for our new puppy girl Phebe (the Second) --and they all were most definitely worth it! (see 'the latest' page) We've had other kinds of poochies during our many years of loving dogs, but we have to tell you the English Springer Spaniel/"ESS" especially 'captured our hearts', for they have always been very loyal, affectionate, eager-to-please , very sensitive-to-your-mood (in a good way), critters.
 I never cease to be 'touched' by their great responsiveness to 'their humans', and especially to our voices, ever giving us an eye, an ear in an effort to be and do what we are wanting them to.
 They seem to just 'eat up'/love the petting, even 'cuddling' on your lap, and being talked with and can be talked into just about anything especially when using an enthusiastic tone (But, if they do have a 'doggie-moment'--persuing an independent, 'dog idea', it is but for a brief moment and return quickly to wanting to please us more than themselves!
 So I've always found them easily trained.
 And they think that we are, too ; If we EVER get to breed again, (I never give up hope ha!), we'll look for those 'adopters' who would be committed to giving them much loving care and the close companionship' they live for and thrive on, even through their 'old age' when they need and deserve some extra care and considerations.
 I so hope you ENJOY my 'labor of love'--this website.

 AKC "Choco-scotch Puddin' Bear"--Laz's momma with Laz in middle front with his siblings.